 Some roles and businesses will be inundated with applications from qualified graduates.
 It’s crucial that you set yourself apart from the crowd.

 One way to do this is to be proactive in gaining experience, deepening your knowledge of your chosen industry, or desired role.
-You can learn more about how to look beyond your educational qualifications to secure a great graduate position in this blog.

 Graduates who are genuinely interested in a company and position

 As you are likely to be in a highly competitive market, it’s important that you communicate your dedication and commitment to the role at hand quickly – a lack of devotion can be easily spotted.